-Hey guys, in this guide you’ll learn how to tweak your Manufacturer Info for on Windows PC and also add custom OEM logo with the help of simple registry hack that will allow you to change the info according to your wish e.g. Manufacturers name, model etc. So, follow the step by step guide below.
+Hey guys, in this guide you’ll learn how to tweak your manufacturer info on your Windows PC and also add custom OEM logo with the help of simple registry hack we’ll be discussing later in this article.
+You’ll be able to change your device OEM information according to your wish e.g. Manufacturers name, model, etc.

 However, if you’ve bought a FreeDOS PC and you performed a clean installation of Windows OS, then you’re likely not going to see any of the above-mentioned information on the properties of your system.

-Steps to Customize Manufacturer Info And Add Custom OEM logo on Your Windows PC
+How To Edit Manufacturer Information And Add Custom OEM Logo To Your Windows 10 PC

 Step 1.
 To alter your registry, first, open the “Run” window by using key combination WIN + R.